 Queen Anne Flintlock Pistol by William Perry, Circa 1780

-This Queen Anne Style English flintlock pistol was probably once one of a pair.
+This Queen Anne style English flintlock pistol was probably once one of a pair.
 It has a turn-off barrel that resembles a cannon.
-The barrel and breach are marked with the number "1" near the unscrewing lug.
+The barrel and breech are marked with the number "1" near the unscrewing lug.
 Its walnut stock has a silver escutcheon, silver side plate, silver butt-cap and inlaid silver wire.
 The butt-cap features a grotesque mask.
 The pistol has a sliding trigger guard safety.
-Sliding the trigger guard forward with the pistol half-cocked, locks the trigger and the cock.
+Sliding the trigger guard forward with the pistol half-cocked locks the trigger and the cock.
 "W. PERRY" is engraved on the underside of the breech along with early Birmingham proof marks, a Crown over a "P" (the gun-makers proof) and a Crown over a "V" (the "view mark").

 Specifications